TheRandomGuyNamedJoe12/Scammer_Pranks/README.md

 # Scammer_Pranks
-Plays a prank song to scammers by using a virtual microphone.
+Plays a prank song to scammers via a virtual microphone.

 Requires: ffmpeg